Recovery of possession of immovable property

 In the matter of immovable property. possession is an important concern as the use of such property depends on the control over the possession, therefore it is important to the recovery of possession of immovable property where someone is dispossessed from his property or when someone is out of his rightful possession in any other reason.

 This article will discuss regarding laws and procedures of recovery of possession of the immovable property.

 Possession and immovable property

-In the matter of any immovable property, it’s status of ownership is very important. and one of the prima facie of ownership is possession of the property.
+In the matter of any immovable property, i.e land, flat, factory or office space etc its status of ownership is very important. and one of the prima facie of ownership is possession of the property.
 In our law possession means the physical or actual control over the property and the will to control all aspects of such property.

 On the other hand, if any person illegally took possession of any immovable property or any person legally took possession but continuing his possession in illegal means whether in contradiction with law or violating the contract than the titleholder has the right to evict the possessor and regain his control over the property via recovery of possession.
 But this must be done with the proper application of the law, otherwise, it could cause unnecessary chaos and multitudes of problem may arise from such illegal action.